 How It Works

-Corporate actions must, however, exert an impact on the individuals that are tied to a company.
+Corporate actions, however, exert an impact on the individuals that are tied to a company.
 The concerned parties include:

 There is a substantial range of actions that can be considered corporate actions.
 Examples include (but are not limited to):